INI (Japanese boy group)

 INI (アイエヌアイ, Aienuai) is a Japanese boy band formed through the reality competition show Produce 101 Japan 2.
 The group is composed of eleven members: Masaya Kimura, Hiromu Takatsuka, Shogo Tajima, Kyosuke Fujimaki, Takumi Ozaki, Hiroto Nishi, Jin Matsuda, Xu Fengfan, Rihito Ikezaki, Yudai Sano and Takeru Goto.
 Like the winners of the first season of Produce 101 Japan, INI is intended to be a permanent group.
 The group is managed by Lapone Entertainment, a joint company between Yoshimoto Kogyo and CJ ENM.

+They made their debut on November 3, 2021, with the single A.

 Name

 The group's name, INI, was chosen by Lapone Entertainment among all the suggestions given by the viewers through Produce 101 Japan's official website.
 The name was announced during the final episode of the show.

-The official meaning of the name is "the 11 of us (me:I) who met on PRODUCE 101 JAPAN SEASON2 connect (Network) with you (I)".
+The official meaning of the name is "the 11 of us (me/I) who met on Produce 101 Japan Season 2 connect (Network) with you (I)".

+Career

+Pre-debut: Formation through Produce 101 Japan Season 2

+In November 2020, applications for the second season of Produce 101 Japan, the Japanese spin-off of the South Korean Produce 101 franchise, opened.
+The series began airing in April 2021, with the finale broadcast live on TBS on June 13, where the final 11 members of the group were decided.
+Unlike other groups made from the Produce 101 series, INI, like their predecessors JO1, are a permanent group.

+Prior to their debut, each of the 11 members had varying degrees of experience in the entertainment industry.
+Kimura and Nishi worked as back-up dancers while Tajima had been a trainee at Cube Entertainment for 2 years prior to his appearance in the show.
+Ozaki was previously under Avex Management, Fujimaki was active on TikTok and had amassed over 190,000 followers, and Xu was previously a trainee in China.